 Turkey Vultures are one of the earliest migrants to return to Massachusetts, often showing up in late February.

 Osprey (Pandion haliaetus)

-Also known as “fish hawk”, the osprey is now a relatively common breeder along the coast.
-It feeds almost exclusively on fish, and can be seen hovering over the water then spectacularly diving to capture its prey.
-With its dramatic black-and-white plumage and long wings, it is unmistakable.
+Also known as the "Fish Hawk" or "Sea Hawk," the Osprey is now a relatively common breeder along the coast.
+Its dramatic black-and-white plumage and long wings make it unmistakable.

 Bald Eagle (Haliaeetus leucocephalus)